sous-chefs/windows_ad/README.md

 ### Actions
 - :create: Installs a forest, domain, or domain controller
 - :delete: Removes a domain controller from domain
-- :join: Joins computer to domain
+- :join: Joins computer to domain and restarts the machine.
-- :unjoin: Removes computer from domain
+- :unjoin: Removes computer from domain and restarts the machine.

 ### Attribute Parameters